FAIRmat-NFDI/AreaC-Tutorial10_2023/docs/part3.md

     <img src="../assets/part3_convergence/muffintin.png" alt="Represenation of G^max sphere in reciprocal space, overlayed upon a muffin-tin potential landscape in real space." width="50%" title="plane wave sampling over a muffin-tin potential">
 </p>

-Both cutoff types can safely be increased to retrieve entries with progressively better converged valence electron wave functions.
+Both cutoff types can safely be increased to retrieve entries with progressively better converged valence electron wavefunctions.

 !!! note "What about _grid spacing_?"
     At the moment, the mesh of the reciprocal or fast Fourier-transformed (FFT) space is not yet extracted.